Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

-Deandre Ayton and the rest of the Phoenix Suns face the Denver Nuggets in the NBA Playoffs on Tuesday, at 10:00 PM ET.
+Deandre Ayton could make a big impact for the Phoenix Suns at 10:00 PM on Thursday against the Denver Nuggets in the 2023 NBA Playoffs.

-With prop bets available for Ayton, let's examine some stats and trends to help you find good wagers.
+Below, we look at Ayton's stats and trends to help you pick out the top prop bets.

 Deandre Ayton Prop Bets vs. the Nuggets